Chemistry Notes

 http://www.chemguide.co.uk/atoms/structures/ionicstruct.html#top

-To read about the hybridisation you can browse this site:
+To read about the hybridization you can browse this site:

 http://www.chemguide.co.uk/basicorg/bondmenu.html#top